 R. B., Cooper, R. J., Parrish, M. C., Hao, L.,

-and Stevenson, B. C. (in press) Estimating owl
+and Stevenson, B. C. (2024) Estimating owl

 population density using acoustic spatial